By David Joel Miller

 Recently CAMFT’s board of directors proposed changing their bylaws so that all mental health professionals could become members.
 This would leave MFT’s with no organization to represent their interests and two competing organizations for LPCC’s.

-Now a group of CAMFT members have succeed in triggering a vote on the CAMFT bylaws to return CAMFT to an MFT only organization.
+Now a group of CAMFT members has succeeded in triggering a vote on the CAMFT bylaws to return CAMFT to an MFT only organization.

 No less than H. Dan Smith, two-time CAMFT president, has sent out a letter in support of retaining the old bylaws to keep CAMFT an MFT only organization.